ohseesoftware/laravel-boilerplate-script/README.md

 ## Manual steps

-- Install Laravel on your own: `laravel new PROJECT_NAME`
+- Create a new directory (not a git repo)
+- Run the script via curl
 - Add `InertiaServiceProvider` to `config/app.php`
 - Update the `DB_DATABASE` in the `phpunit.xml` to the name of your test database
 - Setup your `.env` file with your local development details